bloombergindustry/fishtank-type/README.md

-# Fishtank Type
+# Fish Tank Type

-[Typography tokens](https://medium.com/eightshapes-llc/tokens-in-design-systems-25dd82d58421) for all of the typography in the Fishtank Design System, distributed in one freestanding package.
+[Typography tokens](https://medium.com/eightshapes-llc/tokens-in-design-systems-25dd82d58421) for all of the typography in the Fish Tank Design System, distributed in one freestanding package.

 ## Installation